YusufAbdelaziz/HCI-Project/README.md

-# HCI-Project
+# Medico App

-## MEDIC Doctor App

-- HCI MEDIC Doctor application is a platform designed to improve the way doctors and patients interact with each other.
+- Medico application is a platform designed to improve the way doctors and patients interact with each other.
 The app provides a range of features that allow patients to easily book appointments, communicate with doctors, access medical records, and receive reminders.
 Doctors can use the app to manage patient appointments, send personalized messages to patients, and access patient records remotely

-### Here are some ways in which this app can revolutionize healthcare
+## Here are some ways in which this app can revolutionize healthcare

     - Appointment booking:
         Patients can use the app to book appointments with doctors and healthcare providers.
 They can select a preferred date and time for their appointment and receive a confirmation email or message once the appointment is scheduled.